 I grew up in a relatively privileged household, where my parents forced me to go to school and study.
 My grades were important, my looks were not.
 But for another girl in my neighborhood, schooling was a right she had to fight for, because her parents wanted her to work as a sweeper like her mother.
 Education was not a priority, but her marriage was.
 The reason was that she was born into a poor family, where her brother was more important than her.

 Her battles were economic, social, even familial.
 My battles were not at all like hers.
 But they were still there.
-I fought against body shaming, sexual harassment, and objectification while she fought against culture, traditions, and poverty.
+I fought against body shaming, sexual harassment, and objectification while she fought against culture, traditions, and poverty in addition to everything I was fighting.

 What did this make us both?
 Nothing, but two different kinds of women, fighting for the common cause of equality, even though it meant slightly different things to each of us.